What is a 360 video?

 Editing of footage

-Once you are done with the post-production of capturing your 360-degree footage, export your raw footage.
+Afterward, when you are done with the post-production of capturing your 360-degree footage, and you may export your raw footage.
 Here are some of the file formats that you may encounter (depends on your camera):

 Equirectangular: Similar to a world map, it’s a flat rendering of your spherical content